microsoft/ODBC-Specification/ODBC 4.0.md

 The convenience to existing clients of representing hierarchical data through a relational lens sacrifices fidelity.
 Applications that specify a value for the `SQL_ATTR_ODBC_VERSION` environment attribute of 4.x or greater may see a hierarchical structure containing row, collection, and variant-typed data values.

 For more information on compatibility, see [Section 5, Compatibility](#5-compatibility)

+# 2.1 ODBC 3.x Errata
+The following errata are not intended to describe new functionality but to clarify apply to clarify existing expected ODBC behavior.

+## 2.1.1 Types of Data Supported by SQLGetData
+While the current ODBC Specification calls out the use of *TargetType* for specifying the type of data to be retrieved in SQLGetData, which may differ from the type in the APD or ARD, it is not clear that, when retrieving string or binary data in parts, the same C data type should be specified for each part.

+## 2.1.1 SQLGetData and Variable Length Data
+The current ODBC Specification states the following:

+> When the driver returns fixed-length data, such as an integer or a date structure, the driver ignores BufferLength and assumes the buffer is large enough to hold the data.
+It is therefore important for the application to allocate a large enough buffer for fixed-length data or the driver will write past the end of the buffer.

+In this context, "fixed-length data" refers to "non-character or binary data".
+As described in "Retrieving Variable-Length Data In Parts", SQLGetData can be used to retrieve any character or binary data in pieces, and drivers should always respect BufferLength when writing string or binary data.

 # 3 Design